cccbr/runningatower/content/docs/010-introduction/index.md

 ### Communication; keeping things running smoothly

 Communication with people external to the band.
 Liaison with relevant authorities, Faculties, Contact details, Promotion.
-Communications within a group of ringers are covered in 'Building a Team. |
+Communications within a group of ringers are covered in [Building a Team](../090-BuildingaTeam/).

 ### Formalities; being compliant, safe and successful

-Disclosure and Barring Service (DBS), General Data Protection Regulations (GDPR), Safeguarding
+Disclosure and Barring Service (DBS), General Data Protection Regulations (GDPR), Safeguarding.

 ### Finance; income and expenditure including fees

 ### Health and safety; staying safe

 Attendance, Insurance, Security, Tower access.
-What to do in the case of an emergency is covered in a separate section.
+What to do in the case of an emergency is covered [Emergency](../060-Emergency/).

 ### Emergency; what to do if things go wrong

 ### Tower Environment; keeping your tower running smoothly

 Divided between the ringing chamber and the bell chamber.
-The latter is primarily covered in ['Belfry Upkeep'](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).
+The latter is primarily covered in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).

 ### Building a Team; creating a supportive environment